Hockey bus crash victims include respected coach, captain

-HUMBOLDT, Saskatchewan (AP) — Junior hockey players and others were en route to a crucial playoff game on Friday when a tractor-trailer slammed into their chartered bus, killing 15 and sending shock waves through a small Canadian town.
+HUMBOLDT, Saskatchewan (AP) — A junior hockey team was en route to a crucial playoff game Friday when a tractor-trailer slammed into their chartered bus, killing 15 and sending shock waves through a small town on the Canadian plain.

+More than half the passengers on the Humboldt Broncos’ bus were killed.
+Most were players who hailed from the prairie provinces known for farming, but victims also included coaches, a radio announcer, team statistician and a bus driver accustomed to weathering hazardous road conditions.

-The dead include the son of a former NHL player, the team’s captain, head and assistant coaches, and a radio announcer.
+The team’s first line, including the team captain and the son of a former NHL player, all died.
+Three of the young players killed were named Logan.

-Police have not yet confirmed their names, but family members and others have identified the following victims:

 Most Read Nation & World Stories

-Note: This story has been corrected to show that Conner Lukan’s death was announced by the St. Albert Raiders, not the Spruce Grove Saints.
-Three of Lukan’s teammates, Stephen Wack, Jaxon Joseph and Logan Hunter, also played for the Raiders, not the Saints.